dev-burbrink/pydslice/README.md

 # Install PyDSlice library.
 Be sure to use the same version of Python that GDB uses
 sudo python setup.py install

+# PyDSlice can also be installed via pip
+sudo pip install pydslice

 # copy/move pydslice_gdb_cmds.py to GDB's data-directory/python/gdb/command/.
 # GDB's data-directory can be found using the gdb command "show data-directory"
 cp pydslice_gdb_cmds.py /usr/share/gdb/python/gdb/command/

+# Alternatively, add the following line to your GDB init file to include the PyDSlice commands (Update the command to correspond to your system paths)
+source /usr/local/lib/python2.7/dist-packages/pydslice/pydslice_gdb_cmds.py

 ```

 ## Usage